ssenmosip/mosip-temp-documentation/FRS-Administrator-Services.md

    The system validates the password based on the password policy (Password policy is configurable).
 8. On successful validation, the system maps the RID with the user in IAM.
 If the user has multiple VID, the VID, which is mapped by the system, is considered as the latest VID of user.
-9. User receives the notification along with username and link to the portal on password generation activities completed successfully.
+9. User receives the notification along with user name and link to the portal on password generation activities completed successfully.
 10. User can start using his/her account by visiting to Reg.
-Client/Admin portal as applicable and logging in by providing the username and password (Multi-factor login supported).
+Client/Admin portal as applicable and logging in by providing the user name and password (Multi-factor login supported).
 11. If activation link expires (expiry time configurable), the system resends the link through a batch process.

 #### 5.4.3 Update User